xbeat/Machine-Learning/README.md

 Geometric Reasoning in LLMs: An Introduction

 Geometric reasoning is a fundamental aspect of human cognition that involves understanding and manipulating spatial relationships.
 Large Language Models (LLMs) have shown surprising capabilities in various domains, including geometric reasoning.
 This presentation explores how LLMs process and generate geometric information, and how we can leverage Python to investigate and enhance these capabilities.

+## Restricted Boltzmann Machines for Speech Recognition in Python

+Introduction to Restricted Boltzmann Machines (RBMs)

+Restricted Boltzmann Machines are a type of neural network used for unsupervised learning.
+They consist of visible and hidden layers, with connections between but not within layers.
+RBMs are particularly useful for feature extraction and dimensionality reduction in speech recognition tasks.

+## RAG vs. Fine-Tuning!
+Choosing the Right Approach for LLMs

+Introduction to RAG and Fine-Tuning

+Retrieval-Augmented Generation (RAG) and Fine-Tuning are two powerful approaches for enhancing Large Language Models (LLMs).
+RAG focuses on retrieving relevant information from external sources, while Fine-Tuning involves adapting a pre-trained model to specific tasks.
+This presentation will explore both methods, their implementations in Python, and guide you in choosing the right approach for your LLM projects.

 ## Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM)